baedrik/SCRT-sealed-bid-auction/WALKTHROUGH.md

     }
 }
 ```
 Your contract will have a `query` function.
+It will be called whenever a "query compute query" command is performed.
 You will change the `match` message to handle each QueryMsg enum you defined in msg.rs.
 This is how you direct each QueryMsg to the appropriate function.<br/>
 <br/>
 The `try_query_info` function is used for the following examples:
 ```sh